dlbewley/guifreelife-src/content/blog/Kubeconfig-for-OpenShift-Service-Accounts.md

   - kubernetes
   - kubeconfig
   - security
 description: This post demonstrates how to properly generate kubeconfig files for OpenShift ServiceAccounts, enabling secure token-based authentication and TLS connections.
-You'll learn how to create ServiceAccounts, generate time-limited tokens, bundle CA certificates, and package everything into a distributable kubeconfig file that can be stored as a Secret for download.
+You will learn how to create ServiceAccounts, generate time-limited tokens, bundle CA certificates, and package everything into a distributable kubeconfig file that can be stored as a Secret for download.
 ---

 This post demonstrates how to properly generate kubeconfig files for OpenShift ServiceAccounts, enabling secure token-based authentication and TLS connections.
-You'll learn how to create ServiceAccounts, generate time-limited tokens, bundle CA certificates, and package everything into a distributable kubeconfig file that can be stored as a Secret for download.
+You will learn how to create ServiceAccounts, generate time-limited tokens, bundle CA certificates, and package everything into a distributable kubeconfig file that can be stored as a Secret for download.

 <!--more-->